 Because of the explosion of ESA numbers on flights, airlines now have tight ESA restrictions in place.
 Many only allow certain breeds of cats and dogs and limit the number of animals allowed on each fight.

-The Landlord’s Rights: When they are Emotional Support Animals Not Allowed in Rented Accommodation
+The Landlord’s Rights: When Emotional Support Animals Are Not Allowed in Rented Accommodation

 Do you have to pay a pet deposit for an emotional support animal?
 No. But you do have to pay up for any damage your ESA causes.
 Support animals don’t have to be trained, but a little bit of obedience training can go a long way in making sure your neighbors and the landlord are happy to have you guys around.